ESL Endorsement and Bilingual Teacher Endorsement

 - Candidates who are bilingual in another language should contact an NTEC admissions representative to learn about the testing requirements

-- Successful completion of all coursework in the alternative certification program
+- Successful completion of all coursework, classroom teaching and required Illinois exams in the alternative licensure program